A 503 Service Unavailable Error is an

 Start With a Thorough Application Backup

 As with anything, it’s better to have played it safe at the start than to screw something up and come to regret it later on down the road.
-As such, it is critical that you perform a full backup of your application, database, and so forth, before attempting any fixes or changes to the system.
+As such, it is critical that you perform a full backup of your application, database, and so forth, before attempting any fixes or changes to the system, otherwise you might find yourself with additional errors and even latent errors.
 Even better, if you have the capability, create a complete copy of the application onto a secondary

 staging server that isn’t “live,” or isn’t otherwise active and available to the public.
 This will give you a clean testing ground with which to test all potential fixes to resolve the issue, without threatening the security or sanctity of your live application.

 As mentioned, a

 503 Service Unavailable Error indicates that the server (typically the actual web server on which your application is running) is temporarily unavailable.
 This is usually due to the server being “down” for scheduled maintenance, or due to a heavy load of traffic that is preventing it from properly serving all incoming requests.
 In the case of the former, the server has not actually crashed or shut down but has, instead, set itself to a mode of service that prevents most requests from behaving as normal.
 Thus, attempting to access a normally-functional page now displays a

 503 Service Unavailable Error, ideally doing so alongside a message about the server being down for maintenance.
 In this mode, the server is still up and running, but only administrators will have access to it, whereas normal public requests will be turned away until maintenance is complete.